TimHanewich/PYPER/readme.md

 ![drivetrain: Mid Axle](https://i.imgur.com/G4dgbnp.png)
 ![drivetrain: Final Drive](https://i.imgur.com/nbxdLVr.png)

+### Post-Printing
+- You will need to insert a MR115-2RS (5x11x4mm) bearing into the following parts after printing.
+Each part is designed to accept the bearing with little friction, but you may need to use a mallet/hammer to bang the bearing in.
+    - `mid_axle_gear.stl`
+    - `bearing_mount.stl`
+    - `wheel_front.stl`
+- After printing the parts gears, you may need to slightly sand down some of the teeth of each gear so they mesh well against one another.

 ## Screws Needed to Put it all together
 - 2 M3*30mm for steering upright